 - Clinicians are offered continued education regarding sexual assault and forensic evidence collection.

-Start your program with a strong team and continue to build it.
-Ensure that your staff is high-caliber.
-Be strict in your acceptance process of SANE nurses.
-Prerequisites of NTC nurses include 5 years of experience as a practicing SANE nurse, expertise in several areas of practice, and a recommendation from their supervising nurse.
-The nurses go through an extensive interview process, and, once hired, take training classes and perform clinical practicums several times each year.
-The nurses are also required to renew their accreditation on a yearly basis.
+Start your program with a strong team and continue to build on that foundation.
+Be selective when hiring new TeleSANEs.
+Prerequisites of MDPH TeleSANE Center nurses include two years of experience as a practicing SANE, experience in a preceptor/coaching role, and a recommendation from their supervising nurse.
+The nurses go through an interview process that includes an assessment of their on-camera presence and ability to teach remotely.
+Once hired, they complete additional training and perform clinical practicums as needed to ensure clinical competence.
+TeleSANEs are also required to renew their certification as a MDPH SANE on a yearly basis.

 Abuse and violence